Start Page Widgets

 Switch Tabs using keyboard shortcuts

-In addition to using Tab Cycler keyboard shortcuts you can move to next tab with Ctrl+Page↑ / Shift ⌘ ] and to the previous tab with Ctrl+Page↓ / Shift ⌘ [.
+You can move to the next tab with the Keyboard Shortcuts Ctrl+Page↑ / Shift ⌘ ] and to the previous tab with Ctrl+Page↓ / Shift ⌘ [.

 On Windows and Linux the first 9 Tabs in the Window menu are numbered for quick tab-switching.
 Press Alt+W to access the menu, and type the number of the tab you want to switch to.